b-hayes/CLI/readme.md

 # CLI
 Turn your PHP class into an interactive command line tool.
-Create commandline tools in seconds simply by defining a class with some methods.

 ## Usage.
 ```php
 (new \BHayes\CLI\CLI( $yourClass ))->run();
 ```

-## Behavours.
-Simply define you class methods with any arguments you want and cli can allow the user to run them.
+Simply define your class methods and cli can allow the user to run them.

+## Behaviours.
 - Public methods of `$yourClass` become executable commands.
 - Required arguments for public methods will be enforced.
 - Scalar data types for arguments will be enforced.